 10. Pumpkin Chocolate Chip Dump Cake

-This pumpkin chocolate chip dump cake is like fall in a pan!
+This pumpkin chocolate chip dump cake is like fall in a pan.
 Pumpkin purée, evaporated milk, sugar, eggs and pumpkin pie spice are combined and poured into a pan.
-Top this with yellow cake mix, melted butter, chocolate chips, pecans and graham cracker crumbs.
+Top this with a box of yellow cake mix, melted butter, chocolate chips, pecans, and graham cracker crumbs.
 Delicious!
-Here’s the recipe.
+Here's the recipe.